jeshan/pytest-cleanup/README.md

 main.py     208     60    71%   93, 133, 161, 179-184, 191, 199-210, 214-248, 296-297, 305-310, 314-316, 320-322, 326
 ```

+## pytest_cleanup

 This project helped itself during development :grin:.
-See the [Dockerfile](Dockerfile) for details.
+See the [test-data directory](test/test-data) directory for example json files and the [Dockerfile](Dockerfile) for details on how I got there.

 # Notes